The Law Commission recommendation for Shared Parenting

 Q. 79 MFA No. 1729/ 2011, Karnataka High Court, Judgment dated 13 September 2013 Whether shared parenting should be an option and/or a preference for the courts?

 Ans.
 Shared parenting needs to be a preference for the courts.
 When the parents are living in far-off destinations shared parenting can be made to work by allowing the child to visit the other parent during long vacations.

 In cases where one parent is violent or abusive towards the child (not with another spouse), the shared parenting need not be followed.

 Q. Should such a presumption be dependent on the age or gender of the child?

 Ans.
 This can be a case when the child is below one year of age.
 Because this is the time when the mother is needed the most.
-Also while deciding the custody the behaviour of the parents towards the child, their well being and other such parameters need to be checked before deciding on custody rights.
+Also while deciding the custody the behavior of the parents towards the child, their well being, and other such parameters need to be checked before deciding on custody rights.
 E.g. when a parent may be extremely cruel to the male child she should not be given access to the male child at all.
-This cruelty however needs to be proven before a court.
+This cruelty, however, needs to be proven before a court.

 Q. Should such shared parentage arrangements be shared physical custody or shared legal custody or some other derivative thereof?

 Ans.
 Both the norms in certain conditions can be detrimental for the kid.
 Hence a well thought out decision by a competent court is best for the well being of the child.

 Q. Should and how can the “best interest of the child”/”welfare of the child” standard be balanced against other factors (i.e. the wishes of the parents, other children, the wishes of the child)?